How to become a choreographer

 These are offered by dance schools and universities.

 - 1 or 2 A levels, or equivalent, for a foundation degree or higher national diploma

 - 2 to 3 A levels, or equivalent, for a degree

 - a degree in a relevant subject for postgraduate study

-You could start out as a professional dancer and combine this with an assistant choreographer role, especially in a smaller company.
+You could start out as a professional dancer and combine this with an assistant choreographer role.